mgm1203/Configuring-Azure-Resource-Virtual-Machine-Deployment/README.md

 <img width="1920" height="1008" alt="image" src="https://github.com/user-attachments/assets/7f7c58d2-136d-4bc6-81a2-b10c0dcf3e08" />
 </p>

-Next, after confirming licensing, you will click "Networking," this is where we will create our Virtual Network.
+Next, after you confirm licensing, you will click "Networking," this is where we will create our Virtual Network.
 After clicking this subsection, you will notice "Edit Virtual Network," this enables you to change the name of the new Virtual Network which will be created within our Resource Group.

 <p align="center">
 <img width="1920" height="1008" alt="image" src="https://github.com/user-attachments/assets/d12f9e95-b5e7-4faa-829a-b1d76aa772c3" />